SuperQiQi0701/GameCentre-Android_app/Phase2/GameCentre/app/src/main/java/MarkDownFile/README.md

 1.If this is your first time playing this game, you shall press “New Game”.
 After that, you will jump to a page where you can choose the level of the game which corresponding to different difficulty levels.
 Obviously, level 1 is the easiest and level 3 is the hardest.
 After choosing a level you want to play, you can play the game!
-For all the games, there are “UNDO” and “SaveGame” buttons on the top left corner, and your current score at the top right corner.
+For all the games, there are “SaveGame” buttons on the top left corner, and your current score at the top right corner.
+For Sliding Tiles and ColorMatching, there are “UNDO” buttons on the top.
 If you want to quit the app or quit the current game, but you want to save the game state so you can continue on this next time, you can press “SaveGame”, and your current game state will be saved!
 For all the games, possess one movement will increment your score by 1 mark, and if you press “UNDO” to recall the last movement, your mark will be added by 2, 1 for movement and 1 for penalty.
 If you win the game, you will create a new record with your score of the current game with your selected